Skip to main content

 Tim Drake, Ph.D.

-Dr. Drake is an assistant professor of educational leadership and policy at NC State University.
-He completed his Ph.D. in education policy studies at Vanderbilt University.
-Dr. Drake has an M.Ed. in international education policy and management from Vanderbilt and a B.A. in history teaching from Brigham Young University.
-Dr. Drake studies the policies and practices that influence the effectiveness of school leaders.
-Specifically, he works at the intersection of research, policy, and practice to inform the ways in which school leaders are trained and supported.
+Tim Drake is an Associate Professor in Educational Leadership and Educational Evaluation and Policy Analysis in the Department of Educational Leadership, Policy, and Human Development at North Carolina State University.
+He studies the policies and practices that influence the effectiveness of school leaders.
+More specifically, he works at the intersection of research, policy, and practice to inform the ways in which school leaders are trained and supported.
 His current research projects include educator data use, leadership preparation and development, early grades/pre-K leadership, and turnaround school leadership.
-Dr. Drake is Principal Investigator of the Wallace Foundation’s University Principal Preparation Initiative (UPPI) for NC State.
+Dr. Drake is Principal Investigator of the Wallace Foundation’s University Principal Preparation Initiative (UPPI) for NC State’s Principal Academies.
+In 2018, he was a member of North Carolina’s Education Policy Fellows Program and was named an Emerging Education Policy Scholar by the American Enterprise Institute and Fordham Foundation.
+He has also served or is currently serving on a number of state committees, including the Principal Pipeline Working Group, the Leandro Principal Planning Workgroup, the Principal Standards Committee, and the Executive Board of the North Carolina Professors of Educational Leadership.
 He can be reached at tadrake@ncsu.edu.

 Anna Egalite, Ph.D.